hkiyomaru/neuraltalk-server/README.md

-#NeuralTalkServer

-This is a server program to return an image caption.

-To create a caption, I use [NeuralTalk2](https://github.com/karpathy/neuraltalk2).
+# NeuralTalkServer

+This script generates image captions using [NeuralTalk2](https://github.com/karpathy/neuraltalk2).

-##Preparation to run the NeuralTalk2
+## Preparation to run the NeuralTalk2

 Neuraltalk2 is writeen in Lua (and requires Torch).